-There is also any other type of joints which is actually derived from the 5 basic types of joints that are rarely mentioned in any textbook.
-Joint configuration is an important matter and highly essential on determining whether the welded joint can withstand the load that’s imposed on it, putting aside weld integrity factor.
+There is also any other type of joints that is actually derived from the 5 basic types of joints that are rarely mentioned in any textbook.
+The joint configuration is an important matter and highly essential in determining whether the welded joint can withstand the load that’s imposed on it, putting aside the weld integrity factor.

 Thus an extensive knowledge about how to configure a proper welding joint can tremendously help the engineering process so that it can minimize any potential failure of the weld joint.
-This article will try to break down all things that we know about welding joint.
+This article will try to break down all things that we know about the welding joint.

 TERMS IN WELDING JOINT